VibhavBilgoji/NIT_GOA_HACKATHON-1/README.md

-# CityPulse - Smart City Issue Reporting Platform
+# OurStreet - Smart City Issue Reporting Platform

 > A modern, serverless Next.js application for citizens to report local issues and authorities to manage them efficiently with real-time tracking, ward-wise analytics, and cloud-based photo management.